Karbala Iraq Travel Guide

 Iraq has specific rules that vary by nationality.
 Ensure you meet all entry criteria for a smooth arrival.

 Gathering the right documents prevents delays upon arrival.
-Keep photocopies of all important documents, including your passport, visa, and airline tickets, separate from the originals.
+Keep photocopies of all important documents, including your passport, visa, and flight tickets, separate from the originals.
 Store digital copies on your phone and in cloud storage as well.

 Karbala has options for various travel styles.
 US Dollars are widely accepted, especially for larger transactions.
 Carry sufficient USD cash for exchange upon arrival.
 Exchange smaller amounts into IQD as needed.